wp-plugins/si-contact-form/readme.txt

 5. Updates are automatic.
 Click on "Upgrade Automatically" if prompted from the admin menu.
 If you ever have to manually upgrade, simply deactivate, uninstall, and repeat the installation steps with the new version.

-For best mail delivery results, be sure to properly configure the email settings on the Basic Settings tab:
+= For best mail delivery results, be sure to properly configure the email settings on the Basic Settings tab: =

+Read the following instructions and watch the YouTube video below:

 Set the "Return-path address" setting to a real email address on the SAME domain as your web site.
 This step really is ALWAYS necessary so mail is properly identified as originating from your server.
 For best results the "Email To" and the "Return-path address" should ALWAYS be separate REAL email addresses on the SAME DOMAIN as your web site (don't skip this important step!).